 Future categories of doors include: rolling steel fire doors; horizontally and vertically sliding fire doors; service counter fire doors; and more..

 Door Safety Consultant (DSC): DSI certification is required.
 Candidates can be in-house employees of a facility, employees of third-party service providers, or self-employed.
-Individuals who are an Architectural Hardware Consultant (AHC) or a Certified Door Consultant (CDC) are eligible for DSC certification; contact us for more information regarding becoming a Door Safety Consultant: How Do I Become a DSC?
+Individuals who are already an Architectural Hardware Consultant (AHC) or a Certified Door Consultant (CDC) are recognized to have requisite knowledge and are therefore eligible for DSC certification after completing bridgework between certifications; contact us for more information on how you can become a Door Safety Consultant: How Do I Become a DSC?

 DSC candidates must achieve a minimum score of 80 percent on the proctored certification exam to earn the DSC certification.
 DSCs receive a wallet card and certificate as proof of their certification.
 DSC certification is valid for one year.
 DSCs are required to renew their certification annually through continuing education.